pats-drones/pats_api_example/README.md

 - `detection_classes`
     - `available_in_c` flag whether this detection class is available for pats-c.
     - `available_in_trapeye` flag whether this detection class is available for trapeye's.
-    - `benificial` flag whether this detection class (insect) is good or bad.
+    - `beneficial` flag whether this detection class (insect) is good or bad.
     - `c_level_x` a threshold set on the [website]("https://pats-c.com/login").
     - `id` insect id.
     - `trapeye_level` a threshold set on the [website]("https://pats-c.com/login").